Medically reviewed by Drugs.com. Last updated on Feb 16, 2022.

-- Respiratory distress syndrome—May increase risk for more serious side effects.
+- Lung disease—May increase risk for more serious side effects.

 Your doctor may have special instructions for you in preparation for your test.
 If you do not understand the instructions you receive or if you have not received such instructions, check with your doctor in advance.

 It is very important that your doctor check your progress very closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.